zoli333/Weight-Normalization/README.md

 The following methods are implemented and can be runned jointly or separately

--initialization
+*initialization

--Weight normalization
+*Weight normalization

--weight normalization with mean only batch normalization
+*weight normalization with mean only batch normalization

--batch normalization
+*batch normalization

 -standard parametrization (without initialization)